-- "ADSs" refers to our American depositary shares, each of which represents two ordinary shares; - "we," "us," "our company" and "our" refer to Vipshop Holdings Limited and its subsidiaries and consolidated affiliated entities; - "China" or "PRC" refers to the People's Republic of China, excluding, for the purpose of this prospectus supplement only, Taiwan, Hong Kong and Macau: - an "active customer" for a given period refers to any registered member on vip.com who has purchased products from us at least once during such period; - a "repeat customer" for a given period refers to any customer who (i) is an active customer during such period, and (ii) had purchased products from us at least twice during the period from our inception on August 22, 2008 to the end of such period.
+- "ADSs" refers to our American depositary shares, each of which represents two ordinary shares; - "we," "us," "our company" and "our" refer to Vipshop Holdings Limited and its subsidiaries and consolidated affiliated entities; - "China" or "PRC" refers to the People's Republic of China, excluding, for the purpose of this prospectus supplement only, Taiwan, Hong Kong and Macau: - an "active customer" for a given period refers to any registered member on vip.com who has purchased products from us at least once during such period: - a "repeat customer" for a given period refers to any customer who (i) is an active customer during such period, and (ii) had purchased products from us at least twice during the period from our inception on August 22, 2008 to the end of such period.
 Orders placed by a repeat customer during a given period include all orders placed by the customer during such period even if the customer made the first purchase from us in the same period; - a "registered member" refers to any consumer who has registered and created an account on our vip.com website; - "daily unique visitors" refers to the number of different IP addresses from which a website is visited during a given day; - "monthly unique visitors" refers to the number of different IP addresses from which a website is visited during a given month; - "cumulative customers" refers to all customers who had purchased products from us at least once during the period from our inception on August 22, 2008 to a specified date; - "DCM Entities" refers to, as the context may require, any or all of our shareholding entities affiliated with DCM.
 See "Principal Shareholders" in the accompanying prospectus; - "Sequoia Entities" refers to, as the context may require, any or all of our shareholding entities affiliated with Sequoia Capital China.
-See "Principal Shareholders" in the accompanying prospectus; - "iResearch" refers to Shanghai iResearch Co., Ltd., an independent research company that we commissioned to provide information on the industry in which we operate, and "iResearch Report" refers to the 2011 China Online Shopping Report, an industry report commissioned by us and prepared by iResearch; and
+See "Principal Shareholders" in the accompanying prospectus;

-• "shares" or "ordinary shares" refers to our ordinary shares, par value US\$0.0001 per share.
+- "iResearch" refers to Shanghai iResearch Co., Ltd., an independent research company that we commissioned to provide information on the industry in which we operate, and "iResearch Report" refers to the 2011 China Online Shopping Report issued in August 2011 and updated in March 2014, an industry report commissioned by us and prepared by iResearch; and - "shares" or "ordinary shares" refers to our ordinary shares, par value US\$0.0001 per share.

-Unless otherwise noted, all translations from Renminbi to U.S. dollars in this prospectus supplement were made at RMB6.0537 to US\$1.00, the noon buying rate for December 31, 2013 as set forth in the H.10 statistical release of the Federal Reserve Board.
+Unless otherwise noted, all translations from Renminbi to U.S. dollars in this prospectus were made at RMB6.0537 to US\$1.00, the noon buying rate for December 31, 2013 as set forth in the H.10 statistical release of the Federal Reserve Board.
 We make no representation that the Renminbi or U.S. dollar amounts referred to in this prospectus could have been or could be converted into U.S. dollars or Renminbi, as the case may be, at any particular rate or at all.
 The PRC government restricts the conversion of Renminbi into foreign currency and foreign currency into Renminbi for certain types of transactions.
 On February 28, 2014, the noon buying rate set forth in the H.10 statistical release of the Federal Reserve Board was RMB6.1448 to US\$1.00.

-Unless otherwise specifically indicated, all information in this prospectus supplement assumes no exercise by the underwriters of their option to purchase up to an additional 171,000 ADSs from the selling shareholders in this offering and no exercise by the underwriters of their option in our concurrent offering of the Notes to purchase up to an additional US\$60 million aggregate principal amount of the Notes in the concurrent offering of the Notes.
+Unless otherwise specifically indicated, all information in this prospectus supplement assumes no exercise by the underwriters of their option to purchase up to an additional \$60 million aggregate principal amount of the Notes in this offering and no exercise by the underwriters in the concurrent ADS Offering of their option to purchase up to an additional 171,000 ADSs from the selling shareholders in the concurrent ADS Offering.